 3. Shorter time and no schedule.

 Alot of homeschoolers are starting to school year around with a breaks in between.
-If you homeschool in the summer your comments are welcome.
+Follow me on Instagram @momsarefrugal for more adventures in homeschool and saving.